 But there’s a reason why you chose to start working out.
 You know, before you fell off the horse.
 A lot of times, the initial motivator is external: your doctor tells you it’s a good idea, or you want to drop a pant size or two, or you think you’ll impress your secret crush with a new, hot bod.
 These external sources of motivation can help us get started, but they don’t last all that long.
 They lose their sparkle when the going gets tough.

-In the end, no matter the reason for your newfound physical inactivity, the only way forward is to wholeheartedly forgive yourself.
-Nothing good will
+In the end, no matter the reason for your newfound physical inactivity, the only way forward is to wholeheartedly forgive yourself

 When you’re finally ready to get started again, don’t overthink it.